 Five Things Business Owners Can Do at Year-End to Lower Their Taxes

-Don't miss out on these valuable tax-saving opportunities.
+Don't miss out on these valuable tax strategies for business owners.

 1. Buy Business Equipment

-If you've been thinking about buying equipment to use in your business--whether it be a car, computers, software, or anything else--do it by the end of the year.
-In all likelihood you'll be able to deduct the entire amount you paid for the item in a single year instead of having to depreciate it over several years (this is not true for passenger cars, however, for which annual deductions are capped).
+If you've been thinking about buying equipment to use in your business, whether it be a car, computers, software, or anything else, do it by the end of the year.
+In all likelihood, you'll be able to deduct the entire amount you paid for the item in a single year instead of having to depreciate it over several years.
+(But this isn't true for passenger cars, for which annual deductions are capped).
 In recent years, there have been extremely generous first-year tax deductions for business property purchases.

 2. Establish and Fund Retirement Plans